Sid Melton: Career

 Melton appeared three times as Harry Cooper in the 1955–56 sitcom It's Always Jan.
 In the late 1950s, he played several small roles in the popular Desilu show The Lucy-Desi Comedy Hour as a construction worker who comes into the room through the window to ask for Milton Berle's autograph for his children.
 He starred in another episode in which he plays a bellboy for a hotel in Nome, Alaska that Lucy and the gang are staying at.
 He played Captain Midnight's sidekick, Ichabod "Icky" Mudd ("That's Mudd, with two D's"), in Captain Midnight, an early 1950s Saturday morning children's show.
 Until the end of his life, old fans would greet him on the street with his signature introductory gag line, "Mudd with two D's."
 He appeared in over 30 episodes of Green Acres, as Alf Monroe, one half of the brother-sister pair of handymen Alf & Ralph.
 Other television credits include Dragnet, The Silent Service, and M Squad.
 Sid appeared in S6 E9 of The Andy Griffith Show (The Hollywood Party) as a publicity agent for Ruta Lee’s character Darlene Mason.
 He appeared in four episodes of the final two seasons of Gomer Pyle, U.S.M.C. as Friendly Freddy, an unsuccessful con-artist who bilks Gomer and Sgt.
 Carter, among others, but always gets caught, sometimes several times in the same episode.
 He had guest roles on Adventures of Superman, I Dream of Jeannie and The Dick Van Dyke Show; in the last he played deli owner Bert Monker, who is in love with Sally Rogers (played by Rose Marie).
 In 1956 Melton appeared in an uncredited role as Shorty on the TV western Cheyenne in the episode "The Last Train West."

 Melton appeared in a humorous 1966 television commercial as a truck driver carrying new American Motors automobiles.

+In 2025, Melton was name-checked in the book A Fine Line Between Stupid and Clever about the making of the 1984 film This is Spinal Tap and its sequel.
+Michael McKean, who plays Spinal Tap's lead singer, describes their process for developing the sequel: "Basically what we'd do is get together for 3 hours and talk about Jimmy Durante or 'boy wasn't that Sid Melton something...'"